ITALIAN CHRISTMAS COOKIES

 In food processor or in bowl with mixer, process butter.
 Add liquid sweetener, powdered erythritol, eggs, gelatin and vanilla extract; process well.
 Add dry ingredients; process on slow speed.
 A dough ball will form.
 Turn out on a cutting board “dusted” with coconut flour.
 Pinch a medium size ball off the main dough and pat/roll in coconut flour as necessary…making sure you can handle the dough without it sticking to your fingers.
 Weigh little balls weighing 0.7 oz (about 6 or so of mine weight 0.8 oz).
 Roll the dough out into a little sausage shape about 41/4 inches long.
 Starting from one side curl the dough around and seal.
 It makes a cute shape.
 Repeat with the remaining dough.
 Place on a greased cookie sheet.

 Bake in oven about 10 minutes, or until puffed up and golden brown underneath.
 Allow to cool on the cookie sheet.
-Frost the cookies when cool with the icing.
+Frost the cookies when cool with the icing or Cream Cheese Frosting.

 Icing: In food processor, process Confectioner’s Sugar Substitute (see below), butter and cream until smooth.
 To get the right spreadable consistency, add extra cream as needed.